shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-legacy-insertion-order.md

 - **Organization Name**

-    Name of the person, group, organization, or business that is paying you to advertise on Xandr.
+    Name of the person, group, organization, or business that is paying you to advertise on Microsoft Advertising.

     You can search for a political organization's name by typing in the Organization Name field and selecting the appropriate match.
 This will automatically fill in the contact details for the organization.